Tips for Picking the Right Cold Weather Biodiesel Blend

 If you have your own fueling locations, your storage situation and rate of fuel usage are among the biggest factors.
-A fleet with above ground storage tanks that consumes fuel faster doesn’t have to worry quite as much about the air temperature because that fuel is not sitting in the tank as long.
+A fleet with above ground storage tanks that consumes fuel faster doesn’t have to worry quite as much about the air temperature as that fuel is not sitting in the tank for long.

 That’s also a reason why, when it comes to storage, you shouldn’t base decisions on air temperature only.
-If it’s 5 degrees Fahrenheit but your fleet turns the fuel tank in a week or less, that may be better than if the fuel sits in a tank for 30 days at around the Cloud Point of the fuel.
-The more time the fuel is stored below or around the Cloud Point of the fuel, the greater the chance for fuel components to come out of solution.
+For example, if it’s five degrees Fahrenheit but your fleet turns the fuel tank in a week or less, that situation may be better than fuel sitting in a tank for 30 days at temperatures around the cloud point of the fuel.
+The more time the fuel is stored below or around the cloud point of the fuel, the greater the chance for fuel components to separate out of solution.

 Things to consider when a vehicle is in operation goes back to the blending, handling and additive tips mentioned earlier.
 If you’re doing things right, there’s no reason you cannot successfully run on biodiesel blends in cold weather.

-Also of note is that, if you’re filling up on the road, many truck stops and travel centers continue to offer biodiesel blends throughout the winter.
+Also you should note, if you’re filling up on the road, many truck stops and travel centers continue to offer biodiesel blends throughout the winter.
 They probably switch to lower blends on the coldest days, but odds are that you’ve run your vehicles on biodiesel blends in the winter, even if you didn’t realize it.

 What properties should I Iook for in the biodiesel?

-Cloud Point is one.
+Cloud point is one.
 That’s the temperature at which wax crystals cause fuel to appear cloudy.
-The Chevron Renewable Energy Group EnDura Fuels™ product line includes three different Cloud Point options.
+Chevron Renewable Energy Group’s EnDura Fuels™ product line includes three different cloud point options.

 You should also know whether the biodiesel is distilled or undistilled.
-Distillation is a purification process that does a better job at removing minor components, such as steryl glucosides, that can cause issues in cold weather.
-A distilled B10 blend will perform better in the cold than an undistilled B10 blend with the same Cloud Point.
+Distillation is a purification process which removes minor components, such as steryl glucosides, that can cause issues in cold weather.
+A distilled B10 blend will perform better in the cold than an undistilled B10 blend with the same cloud point.